tinybirdco/use-case-examples/delete_column_materialized_view/README.md

 ## Step 2: Clean up

-Once, we have validated that everything is working fine with the new version we can create a new Pull Request to remove the previous versions.
+Once, we have validated that everything is working fine with the new version we can create a new Pull Request to change the `kpis` endpoint to point to the new materialization `analytics_sessions_mv_v1.datasource` and remove the previous versions.